 More people traditionally want to own an apartment in a condo development so the potential resale market may be limited should an owner decide to sell their apartment, again, unless your condo apartment is separate from the hotel suites.

 Condo hotels do exist in Miami.
 W Hotel and Residences South Beach is a perfect example of a modern condo hotel development.
 But, most most miami beach condos are not condohotels.
 Should you want to explore this redesigned condo hotel concept we will be delighted to tell you more and to represent you as your buyer agent.

 It is a transparent market, so determining market value is straightforward.
-Resale properties are listed for sale in the Multiple Listing Service (MLS) managed by the Realtor Association of Greater Miami and the Beaches.
+Resale properties are listed for sale in the Miami MLS (Multiple Listing Service) managed by the Realtor Association of Greater Miami and the Beaches.
 This gives us not only details about each property currently on the market, but how long it has been listed, what price changes it may have had, etc. The MLS also gives us ready access to properties that are under contract but not closed, and all recently closed properties with the actual price they sold for.
 County records can take a month to update their records.
 Armed with this, and the accompanying details about each apartment we can calculate accurate market valuations, and advise our clients what a sensible offer price would be.